alatona5283/GTMod/README.md

 ## Welcome!

 This is a Fall 2024 reading course on moduli of curves at GT.
-We will meet weekly on Thursdays, starting September 12th.
-Location and exact time TBD.
+We will meet weekly on Thursdays at 2 pm, starting September 12th.
+Location TBD.

 ## Participation